antematter/kaldi-asr-client/README.md

 GPU=0 GRPC_PORT=8001 ./scripts/docker/launch_server.sh
 ```

 Since we changed the `config.pbtxt` file inside the `kaldi_online` directory itself, there is no need to modify the `model_name` on the client side.
+It is likely possible to use a seperate directory for the model's `config.pbtxt` and pass that as the `model_name` on the client-side, but this has not been tested.

 # Known Issues